bocaaust/Rotae/README.md

 ##Tech Specs
 This project was built using Codea, a simplistic yet powerful version of Lua that allows easy deployment to iOS.

+##What's with the name?
+"Rotae" is Latin for "wheels", the core UI element of our project.